watanabe8760/udacity-da-p5-enron-fraud-detection/README.md

 deferral_payments               0.000  0.9884
 ```

 Note, since I used cross validation in the actual training process, the score and p-value in every training set would be different from the above depending on which part of data is held out as validation set.
-So the table above just provides the general idea.
+So the table above just provides a general idea.

 A good news is that two of engineered features (*_ratio) are working very well as expected.